-[This is the unaired thirteenth episode of the first season of Dollhouse, available on the fourth disk of the DVD set.]
+[This is the unaired thirteenth episode of the first season of Dollhouse, available on the the DVD set.]

 Dominic: "How does it feel to end the world, Ms. DeWitt?"